avishaan/codehatcher.github.io/_posts/2019-04-19-backlog-story-delivery.md

 toc_sticky: true
 ---
 ## Introduction
-The below backlog story development and delivery process outlines that the head of engineering or even CTO can use to have alignment with product and business.
+The below backlog story development and delivery process outlines how the head of engineering or even CTO can use it to create alignment with product and business.
 The process optimizes for an efficient and bugless(ish) delivery.

 Although written specifically for Tracker, I've personally used similar techniques with everything from customized instances of Redmine, to lightweight GH issues, to heavyweight JIRA.